Skip to main content

 Learning Outcomes

 Assessment is an integral component of the learning process, and it should reflect the complexity and diversity of students' skills and knowledge.
-This workshop will explore a range of assessment strategies that go traditional exams, allowing you to assess student learning in more authentic and meaningful ways.
+This webinar will explore a range of assessment strategies that go beyond traditional exams, allowing you to assess student learning in more authentic and meaningful ways.

 Learning Outcomes